JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/own_obstacle.md

 [`billiard_mushroom`](@ref) functions.

 !!! info "Everything uses `SVector{2}`"
-    Fields of `Particle`s and `Obstacle`s contain all their information in 2-dimensional static vectors from module `StaticArrays`.
+    Fields of `Particle`s and `Obstacle`s contain all their vector-related information in 2-dimensional static vectors from module `StaticArrays`.
 This is important to keep in mind when extending new methods.

 ## Type Definition
 The first thing you have to do is make your new type a sub-type of `Obstacle{T}`